 Questions posed to students in the materials under review should support student learning in building reading comprehension, in finding and producing the textual evidence to support responses, and in developing grade-level academic language (IMET) and domain-specific words and phrases.
-Texts for grade seven students must include text-dependent questions that require the use of higher order thinking skills.
-There should be a range of questions that require students to attend to the author's language as his/ her vehicle for conveying meaning, as well as to support specific inferences with explicit details from the text.
+Texts for grade eight students must include text-dependent questions that require the use of higher order thinking skills.
+There should be a range of questions that require students to attend to the author's language as his/her vehicle for conveying meaning, as well as to support specific inferences with explicit details from the text.
 Most questions should require that the student refer to the text in several places in order to devise an answer-rather than asking only literal, "right there" types of questions-and should also require the student to begin comparing texts, authors, and opinions (CCSS).

-GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING Literature and Informational Text 4) extensive 2a.
-Key Ideas and Details .
-Questions and tasks require students to explicitly attend to the text, including, but not limited to: 3) sufficient 2) some 1) weak Rating Pending Citing several pieces of evidence to support analysis of what the text says explicitly as well as inferences drawn from the text Determining a theme or central idea of a literary text and analyzing its development over the course of the text • Determining two or more themes or central ideas in an informational text and analyzing their development over the course of the text Objectively summarizing a text Analyzing how particular elements of a story or drama interact • Analyzing the interactions between individuals, events, and ideas presented in an informational text
+GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING Literature and Informational Text 2a.
+Key Ideas and Details.
+Questions and tasks require students to explicitly attend to the text, including, but not limited to: Citing the textual evidence that most strongly supports an analysis of what the text says explicitly as well as inferences drawn from the text Determining a central idea or theme and analyzing its development over the course of a text, including its relationship to characters, setting, plot, or supporting ideas Objectively summarizing a text Analyzing how a text makes connections among and distinctions between individuals, ideas, or events Analyzing how dialogue or events serve to propel the action, reveal aspects of a character, or provoke a decision 4) extensive 3) sufficient 2) some 1) weak Rating Pending